Severn Sound Area of Concern

 The RAP addressed environmental issues through actions in six areas: phosphorus control, habitat restoration and enhancement, pollution prevention, planning, environmental monitoring, and public education on environmental issues.
 Starting in 1989, the RAP team worked to reduce or eliminate sources of water pollution and to restore fish and wildlife habitat in Severn Sound.

 The eutrophication impairment was addressed by controlling sources of phosphorus.
-Concentrations were addressed by reducing total phosphorus from sewage treatment plant (STP) discharges, upgrading private sewage systems, eliminating sewage bypasses and combined sewer overflows, and reducing inputs from agricultural sources.
+Concentrations were addressed by reducing total phosphorus from STP discharges, upgrading private sewage systems, eliminating sewage bypasses and combined sewer overflows, and reducing inputs from agricultural sources.

 The STP improvements reduced the phosphorus loads to meet RAP targets and provided considerable cost savings to the municipalities.
 Through the Sewage Treatment Optimization Project, the federal and provincial governments provided technical support and training for municipal operators in all 8 treatment plants in the AOC.
-In addition, the Ontario Ministry of the Environment contributed $23 million to upgrade 4 of the 8 STPs.
+In addition, the Ontario Ministry of the Environment and Climate Change contributed $23 Million to upgrade 4 of the 8 STPs.